metametadata/carry/README.md

 ## Pattern
 ![pattern](http://metametadata.github.io/carry/graphs/pattern.svg)

-* An app is defined by its initial model value, controller and reconciler.
+* An app is defined by its initial model value, signal handler and action handler.
 * All app state is stored inside a single model atom.
 * Anyone can read model value at any given time and subscribe to its changes.
-* Controller function receives signals to perform side effects and dispatch actions.
+* Signal handler performs side effects and dispatches actions.
-* Anyone can dispatch a new signal: controller, views, timers, etc.
+* Anyone can dispatch a new signal: signal handler, views, timers, etc.
+* Typically UI layer dispatches signals on UI events and subscribes to model changes to redraw the GUI when needed.
 * Model can be modified only by dispatching actions.
-* Only controller can dispatch actions.
+* Only signal handler can dispatch actions.
-* Reconciler is a pure function which returns a new model value based on an incoming action.
+* Action handler is a pure function which returns a new model value based on an incoming action.
-* When UI layer subscribes to model changes we get a unidirectional data flow: UI -> signal -> action -> model -> UI -> etc.

 ## Example (counter app)